HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: LEARNING PACKING FROM HUMAN DEMONSTRATIONS

 \subsection{Human-like Sequence Planning}

-Given a set of available objects $O = \{obj_A, obj_B, ...\}$, and the dataset of human packing sequences~\cite{santos_andrejfsantos4boxed_2025}, a model of human-like transitions can be modeled.
-More specifically, a static Markov chain based on pairwise transitions $obj_A \rightarrow obj_B$ is reconstructed~\cite{santos_learning_2024}.
-By applying a modifying beam-search algorithm, the obtained transition matrix can be sampled to generate human-like sequences.
-More specifically, experiments have shown that constraining the modified beam search to sample the next 3 objects (referred to as Beam-3) produces the most human-compatible sequences \cite{santos_learning_2024}.
+Given a set of available objects $O = \{obj_A, obj_B, ...\}$, and the dataset of human packing sequences~\cite{santos_andrejfsantos4boxed_2025}, a model of human-like transitions can be developed.
+More specifically, a static Markov Chain based on pairwise transitions $obj_A \rightarrow obj_B$ is reconstructed~\cite{santos_learning_2024}.
+By applying a modified beam-search algorithm, the obtained transition matrix can be sampled to generate human-like sequences.
+Furthermore, experiments have shown that constraining the modified beam search to sample the next 3 objects (referred to as Beam-3) produces the most human-compatible sequences \cite{santos_learning_2024}.

 Thus, given a list of objects, we generate a human-like sequence using the Beam-3 method.
 The ordered sequence should not only be beneficial in terms of size and geometry compatibility, but importantly, implicit information in human sequence preferences can be exploited.
+The proposed sequence planning algorithm is defined in Algorithm \ref{al:beam}.